 The Sirius Mysteries* by Beverley Wood and Chris Wood include:

 DogStar: Juneau, Alaska, 1933.
 This is where 13-year-old Jeff Beacon gets stranded when his parents take him on a cruise to help him get over the death of his beloved dog, Buddy.
-The problem: Jeff is a millennium kid, with a laptop computer and hightop sneakers.
+The problem: Jeff is a millennium kid, with an iPhone and sneakers.
 Why has he been transported to the Alaskan frontier?
 And how can he find his way home?
 Jeff must answer these questions quickly – and his only help is the town’s bull terrier, Patsy Ann.

 Jack’s Knife: Fifteen-year-old Jackson has big dreams fueled by long talks with his elderly next-door neighbor, Al McMann.
 At 91, McMann has many stories about policing the northwest as a young man.
 But their friendship worries Jackson’s single mom, who finds it “unhealthy.”
 When she insists that Jack break off the friendship and sign up for community baseball instead, he is hurt and angry.
 When a stray dog turns up, his mother demands they call animal control, and Jack ends up dodging the dogcatcher with his new friend.
 Ducking through a fence, he stumbles into an unfamiliar place — Juneau, Alaska in the mid-1930s, where he’s soon involved with a fledgling law-enforcement team that just might need his help.